noseaj/CSI-Amplitude-Coloring-Scheme-for-Enhancing-Accuracy-of-an-IOD-System-Using-Wi-Fi-Sensing/README.md

 We install the Nexmon CSI tool on a Raspberry Pi 4 with a single Wi-Fi receiving antenna to capture CSI.
 And we use an ESP8266 as the Wi-Fi transmitter to send Wi-Fi frames using only one transmitting antenna on the narrowest 20 MHz Wi-Fi channel.

-**CSI measurement environments (Tx represents a Wi-Fi transmitter, and Rx represents a CSI receiver).**
+**CSI measurement environments (Tx represents a Wi-Fi transmitter, and Rx represents a CSI receiver)**
 <p align="center">
 <img src="source/TTW.png" width="34.9%"/>
 <img src="source/Queuing.png" width="32.7%"/>